What is a Retreat?

-Retreat Centers often provide a variety of retreat experiences for young people, married couples, people seeking a retreat experience while continuing to engage in their daily activities at home and work.
-These centers also open their facilities for groups from local parishes and church judicatories (dioceses, synods, conferences, districts. etc.)
+Retreat Centers often provide a variety of retreat experiences.
+We open our facilities for groups from local parishes and church judicatories (dioceses, synods, conferences, districts. etc.)

-Folks who plan and give retreats are increasingly more dedicated to healing some of the splits coming from a long history of dualism.
 To that end, programs are offered which point to the importance of mind/body/spirit connections.
-In addition, offerings more and more reflect the importance of a spirituality that calls retreatants to be good stewards in the world, not fleeing from the world but embracing the world as God’s gift to be sustained, nourished, and cared for.
+This reflects the importance of a spirituality that calls retreatants to be good stewards in the world, not fleeing from the world but embracing the world as God’s gift to be sustained, nourished, and cared for.